ellis882/Fenix-Drone-Company/README.md

 __Certifications Section__
 - Removed the background color of the checklist and put the checklist under the heading.

-__Pricing section__
-- The height was adjusted to keep the content on the section.

 __The Promo statistics section__
  - The height and display were changed to keep the content on the section.

+__The Gallery__
+ - The column count was set to one and margin ajusted.

 ### Validator Testing